What is Sales Performance Management?

 Why does SPM matter?

-With greater transparency and reliable sales data, sales reps stay on track with goals that are aligned to corporate objectives.
+With greater transparency and reliable sales data, sales reps stay on track with revenue goals that are aligned to business objectives.

 Fewer payout errors gives sales reps the confidence to focus on revenue-producing sales activities rather than wasting time calculating their own pay, also known as shadow accounting